MEng-Team-Project/MEng-Team-Project-ML/README.md

-To move all of yolov7's predicted outputs from it's individual experimental directories into one single directory, you can use the following command to do this (assumes bash like terminal, you can use WSL on Windows).
+To move all of yolov7's predicted outputs from it's individual experimental directories into one single directory, you can use the following command to do this (assumes bash like terminal, you can use MinGW or WSL on Windows).

 ```bash
 cp .../predict-seg/**/*.mp4 .../destination